LOVE - SERVE - GROW

 At St. Michael’s we are fully committed to the well-being of all our pupils.
 We do recognise that children who are designated as “Looked After Children (LAC)” including the "Internationally Adopted Previously Looked After Children" (IAPLAC) due to their social circumstances may require additional support.
 We have designated members of staff and Governors who oversee and support this area.

-The Designated Teacher for LAC/IAPLAC at St. Michael’s CE School is Mrs Jenny Constable (SENCo)
+The Designated Teacher for LAC/IAPLAC at St. Michael’s CE School is Mrs Constable (SENCo)

 Promote a culture of high expectations and aspirations for how Looked After Children (LAC) including the Internationally Adopted Previously Looked After Children (IAPLAC) and learn;